GridGain-Demos/ignite-essentials-developer-training/README.md

     git clone https://github.com/GridGain-Demos/ignite-essentials-developer-training.git
     ```

-2. (optionally), open in your favourite IDE such as IntelliJ or Eclipse, or just use a simple text editor
+2. (optionally), open the project in your favourite IDE such as IntelliJ or Eclipse, or just use a simple text editor
 and command-line instructions prepared for all the samples.

 ## Starting Ignite Cluster